ehultee/ehultee.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer, Geoscientific Model Development
+* Panel reviewer, NASA Cryosphere section
-* Reviewer, Journal of Advances in Modelling of the Earth System
-* Reviewer, Intergovernmental Panel on Climate Change, Second Order Draft of the Special Report on Oceans and Cryosphere in a Changing Climate
+* Reviewer, Geoscientific Model Development, Journal of Advances in Modelling of the Earth System, Frontiers in Earth Sciences; IPCC Special Report on Oceans and Cryosphere in a Changing Climate
 * Organizing committee chair, Michigan University-wide Sustainability & Environment Conference
-* Skype a Scientist calls with 4 elementary and middle school classrooms
+* Skype a Scientist calls with 5 K-12 classrooms